codewithtrisha09/PolaPOP/README.md

 │  └─ collages/
 ```

-## How to Run
+## Getting Started

+### Prerequisites
+- Python 3.8+
+- A webcam-enabled device

+### Installation

+1. Clone the repository and navigate to the project directory.

-1. Install dependencies:
+2. Install dependencies:
    ```bash
    pip install flask opencv-python pillow reportlab numpy
    ```

-2. Run the app:
+3. Run the application:
    ```bash
    python app.py
    ```

-3. Open the local server in your browser
+4. Open the local server URL displayed in your terminal in a web browser.

-## Notes
+## Usage Notes

-- Captured images are saved in the `static/captures/` folder.
+- Captured images are stored in `static/captures/`.
-- Puzzle tiles are generated from the approved photo.
+- Puzzle tiles are generated dynamically from the approved photo.
-- This README will be updated later with screenshots, setup details, and demo info.
+- Documentation will be expanded to include screenshots, configuration details, and a demo walkthrough.

-## Future Improvements
+## Roadmap

-- Drag-and-drop stickers
+- Drag-and-drop sticker placement
-- Better puzzle animations
+- Enhanced puzzle animations and transitions
-- Sound effects
+- Sound effects and audio feedback
-- More collage styles
+- Additional collage layout styles
-- Face-based photo mode
+- Face-detection-based photo mode